gride29/Podziel-Sie/README.md

 # PodzielSie

-Attempt on creating a social media app with simple features using MERNG stack.
+Social media app with simple features such as adding post, deleting post, adding comments and deleting comments.

 # Demo